 On the older Garfield housing, the mortar match is everything.
 Many of these homes went up when soft lime mortar was standard, and that softness is the point — the joint flexes so the brick doesn't have to.
 Drop a hard Portland mix into those joints and the brick becomes the weakest part of the wall, which is backwards; the next few winters peel the faces off it.
 We match the mix and the color to what the house was built with, so the repair guards the original brick instead of quietly wrecking it — the same call we make every week on the city's older chimneys.

-Steps, Stoops & Walkways
+Concrete Steps Repair, Stoops & Walkways

 Garfield front steps take a beating — winter road salt, water pooling on a tread with bad pitch, and freeze-thaw cracking them apart season after season.
 We rebuild brick and concrete steps with proper drainage pitch so water sheds instead of sitting, footings set below the local frost line so they don't heave, and finishes that match the house.
 The brick stoops on Garfield's older streets are a regular part of this work.
 Same approach on walkways: the failure is almost always water and a bad base, so we fix the base, not just the cracked surface on top.